The Keto trend just welcomed a new option. Welcome to the world of Keto wine.

 Good news for keto-followers: the trend in European wines is pointing towards dryer bottles.
 Brut wine dosages have come down from about 15g/L of sugar to 9g/L, and many other varieties are following suit by choosing different processes of fermentation that result in dryer wine.
 Along with the fermentation process, the climate in which the grapes are grown will also impact the sugar content of a wine.
 Grapes grown in cooler climates don’t get as ripe as those from warmer climates, and fewer sugars develop.
 For example, a chardonnay from grapes grown in California will have a higher sugar content than one from Oregon.

-Want to get KETO – limit these wines
+Want to stay in Keto?
+Limit these wines

-Now that you know what to look out for, here are some things to avoid.
+Now that you know which wines to look for, here are a few to avoid.
 Wines with the highest amounts of sugar are usually made from very ripe grapes, or have not been allowed to ferment for as long.
 These include Shiraz, Pinotage, Zinfandel, Grenache, Port, Moscato, and dessert wines.

 Another thing to beware of when drinking on the keto diet is worsened hangovers.
 Many people report lower alcohol tolerance and more intense hangovers when they drink while in ketosis.
 This is because a low-carb diet leads to lower glycogen stores.
 Glycogen normally slows down the absorption of alcohol in your system, but without it, tolerance can drop significantly and make one drink feel like five!
 Start small, see how your body does, then go from there.